DON’T MISS THE BOAT, SECURE YOUR DATE BEFORE IT’S TOO LATE!

-We obviously request that the boat is returned in a clean and tidy condition and reserve the right to refuse pets or charge for any additional cleaning or repairs required as a result of pets being on board during your holiday.
-(We do not charge for working assistance dogs).
+We request that the boat is returned in a clean and tidy condition.
+We also reserve the right to refuse pets or charge for any additional cleaning or repairs required as a result of pets being on board during your holiday.

 The dog should wear a harness and there should be no restraint involving its collar.
 In either position – forward or stern – we never leave the dog out of sight of a crew member.
-Types of stern decks do make a difference however If you have a full crew, plus dog, a ‘cruiser’ (or long open deck) is probably best.
-‘Semi-trad’. (a short counter stern with a confined, often seated cockpit arrangement) is good, if the dog will stay within the cockpit part; ours don’t like it.
-‘Trad.’ sterns (the short round counter like those on a working narrowboats) are fairly rare on hire boats but – as we are sometimes just two-handed our dogs like standing with the steerer.
+Types of stern decks do make a difference, however if you have a full crew, plus dog, a ‘cruiser’ (or long open deck) is probably best.
+‘Semi-trad’ (a short counter stern with a confined, often seated cockpit arrangement) is good, if the dog will stay within the cockpit part; however, ours don’t like it.
+‘Trad.’ sterns (the short round counter like those on a working narrowboats) are fairly rare on hire boats but as we are sometimes just two-handed, our dogs like standing with the steerer.
 Not for the inexperienced though; the steerer needs to be fully aware of the dog’s presence all the time.

-You can get dog’s buoyancy aids, in a variety of sizes to suit breeds.
-They are not cheap and as far as I know nobody hires them.
+You can get dog’s buoyancy aids in a variety of sizes to suit breeds.
+They are not cheap and, as far as I know, nobody hires them.
 Maybe there is a market here?
 They usually have a handy handle which – like a harness – you can lift the dog out if it falls in the water.
-If you want the extra assurance this device may give you will have to contact a good chandlers.
+If you want the extra assurance this device may give, you will have to contact a good chandler.
 But make a visit with your dog so you can try it on.
 The recommended sizes may not be appropriate for the shape of your hound.
 We have one in the roof somewhere as our dogs have never liked wearing it.